SillyBits/DumpMyRideUI/README.md

 (c) 2017 SillyBits

-'DumpMyRideUI' allows for browsing and dumping contents of SyncMyRide update packages for Ford's SyncII (a.k.a.
+'DumpMyRideUI' allows for browsing, examining and dumping contents of SyncMyRide update packages for Ford's SyncII (a.k.a.
 MyFord Touch, or short MFT).

 'DumpMyRideUI' is solely written in Python (v3.5 as of now) and uses TkInter for it's UI, so it should